AXIA-JS/zee-ava/README.md

 * [BN](https://www.npmjs.com/package/bn.js): A bignumber module use by AxiaJS.
 * [Buffer](https://www.npmjs.com/package/buffer): A Buffer library.

-## Example 1 &mdash; Managing X-Chain Keys
+## Example 1 &mdash; Managing AssetChain Keys

-AxiaJS comes with its own AVM Keychain.
+AxiaJS comes with its own AXVM Keychain.
 This KeyChain is used in the functions of the API, enabling them to sign using keys it's registered.
 The first step in this process is to create an instance of AxiaJS connected to our Axia Platform endpoint of choice.

 ```js
 import { Axia, BinTools, Buffer, BN } from "axia"